tazveerhossainkhan/sqa-api-testing/README.md

 # SQA API Testing

+## 🧪 Test Cases
+Test case documentation can be found in the `docs/` folder.

 ## 📌 Project Overview
 This project focuses on software quality assurance (SQA) for API testing, ensuring the reliability, functionality, and security of APIs.